ChavaphonIntarasuriyawong/My-PDF-Project/MISSING.md

 Audited: 2026-05-26.
 Based on static analysis of `lib/`, `test/`, `.github/workflows/`, `pubspec.yaml`, `firestore.indexes.json`, and `supabase/`.

-Last updated: 2026-05-26 (session 8 — R5 textScaler merged, R2 Riverpod codegen complete).
+Last updated: 2026-05-26 (session 9 — scope clarification: book_lock_screen test not a requirement; Supabase RLS is the only remaining open item).

 ---